gongxingwei/DailyUse/docs/pm/epics/epic-goal-004-progress-auto-calculation.md

     if (newProgress !== oldProgress) {
       this._progress = newProgress;
       this.recordProgressChange(oldProgress, newProgress);
+      this.addDomainEvent(
-      this.addDomainEvent(new GoalProgressUpdatedEvent({
+        new GoalProgressUpdatedEvent({
           goalUuid: this.uuid,
           oldProgress,
           newProgress,
-        trigger: this.progressUpdateTrigger
+          trigger: this.progressUpdateTrigger,
-      }));
+        }),
+      );
     }
   }